Hurricaaane/sparkling/README.md

 If a parameter expects a model, use the model of your choice or a `Map`.
 Sparkling retrieves the runtime type from the method parameter.

+A file parameter will be passed as two parameters `String` and `InputStream` in this order.

 ```java
 public class PetController {
     public Pet addPet(Request request, Response response, Pet pet) {